bclindner/chipbot/README.md

 Checking stats
 - stats
+- stats [user]

-*result: information about the top 5 speakers in the channel*
+*result: information about the top 5 speakers in the channel, or information on specific user*

 #### Quality